Ajay Singh Chautala: Biography

 Ajay became MP, Lok Sabha from Bhiwani in 1999.
 He then became MP, Rajya Sabha from Haryana in 2004.
 He then became MLA from Dabwali in 2009.

 Later Ajay Singh's wife Naina Singh Chautala became MLA from Dabwali In 2014.
 Their son Dushyant Chautala was MP, Lok Sabha from Hisar from 2014 to 2019.

 Conviction in Recruitment scam

 In June 2008 Chautala and 53 others were charged in connection with the appointment of 3,206 junior basic teachers in the state of Haryana during 1999 and 2000.
 In January 2013 a New Delhi court sentenced Chautala and his father Om Prakash Chautala to ten years' imprisonment under various provisions of the IPC and the Prevention of Corruption Act.
 Chautala was found guilty of illegally recruiting over 3,000 teachers.
 A CBI investigation was ordered by the Supreme Court based on a writ filed by former director of primary education Sanjeev Kumar, a 1989 batch IAS officer.

-His and his father's sentences have been upheld by the Delhi High Court and the Supreme Court.
+His and his father's sentences have been upheld by the Delhi High Court and the Supreme Court of India.